The Problem That Started Everything

 The fundamental challenge was not technical but epistemological.
 Medical publications are not uniform.
 A risk ratio from a cohort study does not behave like an odds ratio from a case-control design.
 A confidence interval from an IPD meta-analysis carries different interpretive weight than one from an aggregate analysis.
 An adjusted hazard ratio controlling for twelve covariates means something different than an unadjusted one.
 Any system that treats these as interchangeable will produce tools that look sophisticated but are clinically misleading.

-Over twelve to eighteen months, through dozens of iterations and false starts, a proprietary methodology gradually emerged.
-Not a single breakthrough, but a layered system of structured interpretation, evidence synthesis, and output generation that could reliably transform the heterogeneous landscape of medical publications into interactive tools that clinicians would actually trust.
+Over two years, through dozens of iterations and false starts, Structured Collaboration™ (SC Coding©) gradually emerged.
+Developed by Dr. Grünebaum, it is not a single breakthrough but a layered system of structured interpretation, evidence synthesis, and output generation that can reliably transform the heterogeneous landscape of medical publications into interactive tools that clinicians actually trust.
+The AI drafts.
+The clinician directs, reviews, and executes.
+Professional oversight is non-negotiable, and the structure is defined on the human side before the AI writes a single line.

 The LiveEvidence Process

-Each tool on this platform passes through a multi-stage pipeline that ensures the final product is not merely a visualization of data, but a faithful, interactive representation of the published evidence.
-While the specific architecture of this pipeline is proprietary, the principles that govern it are transparent.
+Each tool on this platform passes through a six-phase Structured Collaboration™ pipeline that ensures the final product is not merely a visualization of data, but a faithful, clinician-verified representation of the published evidence.
+The principles that govern it are transparent — because transparency is the point.

 Source Identification and Validation